Beluguy/Personal-website/content/Posts/Wrong PiKVM res/index.md

 This tutorial is mostly for my reference in case for when I forget how to fix this issue in the future.
 But I will try to be as beginner friendly as much as possible.

-If you are seeing glitchy or wrong BIOS/UEFI resolution in your PiKVM session, like the following screenshot, follow the steps below the picture!
+If you are seeing glitchy or wrong BIOS/UEFI resolution in your PiKVM session (I am actually using the BliKVM HAT), like the following screenshot, follow the steps below the picture!
 ![glitchy or wrong BIOS/UEFI resolution](images/wrong.png)

 1. First, if you haven't tried the official troubleshooting steps, you should try that.
 [Here](https://docs.pikvm.org/faq/) is the link to that, and scroll down to the "Glitchy or wrong BIOS/UEFI resolution" section in that page.
 However, those steps didn't work for me.
 Fortunately, I have figured out a way to fix this!